OpenVPN

 #define SWAP_BUF_SIZE

-bool read_control_auth(struct buffer *buf, struct tls_wrap_ctx *ctx, const struct link_socket_actual *from, const struct tls_options *opt)
+bool read_control_auth(struct buffer *buf, struct tls_wrap_ctx *ctx, const struct link_socket_actual *from, const struct tls_options *opt, bool initial_packet)

 struct buffer tls_reset_standalone(struct tls_wrap_ctx *ctx, struct tls_auth_standalone *tas, struct session_id *own_sid, struct session_id *remote_sid, uint8_t header, bool request_resend_wkc)